-This device's system must be able to operate in a system with a pressure of 5 atmospheres, it must also be able to withstand the pressure inside the hyperbaric chamber.
-Since there will be two sheep in the chamber at a time, the client is requesting two devices.
-The device will most likely be controlled wirelessly using a radio transmitter, there would also be the option of wiring in a controller from the outside.
-The main goal is for the researcher on the outside to be able to press a button and cause the device to activate on the inside of the chamber.
-It must be a slow, controlled release of the solution in order to ensure a complete release of the euthanasia solution from the syringe
+This device's system needed to be able to operate in a system with a pressure of 5 atmospheres, it also needed to be able to withstand the pressure inside the hyperbaric chamber.
+Since there will be two sheep in the chamber at a time, the client requested two devices.
+The device was controlled by a switch wired in from the outside of the camber.
+The main goal was for the researcher on the outside to be able to press a button and cause the device to activate on the inside of the chamber.
+It needed to be a slow, controlled release of the solution in order to ensure a complete release of the euthanasia solution from the syringe